openresty/opm/README.md

 # show usage
 opm --help

+# search package names and abstracts with the user pattern "lock".
+opm search lock

 # account is a github account (either a github user or a github org);
 # lua-resty-foo is the library name under that github account.
 opm get some_account/lua-resty-foo